Phuire-Research/Stratimux/Axium.md

 * methodSubscribers - Accumulates all method subscriptions for their manipulation at run time.
 * generalSubscribers - Same as method subscribers, but a catch all including that of principles and their internal subscriptions that would ordinarily leave principles as hot and active in memory if not concluded upon removal or close.
 * action$ - Is the internal action stream.
-* concepts$ - Is the internal Concepts stream that methods and principles have access to.
+* concepts$ - Is the internal Concepts stream that methods and principles have access to, will not be notified in blocking mode.
+* innerConcepts$ - Internal Concepts stream that only the Axium principles have access to.
+* subConcepts$ - This is the outer subscription that other axiums or applications may have access to.
+While in blocking mode, these subscriptions are not updated.
 * addConceptQue - The current pattern to allow for principles to effect the concepts within the application.
 Rather than a direct subscription to the action$, they listen to state properties to control what actions they emit into the stream.
 In this case a set of concepts to be loaded into the axium.
 * removeConceptQue - The inverse of the above to remove concepts.
-* subConcepts - This is the outer subscription that other axiums or applications may Have access to.
-While in blocking mode, these subscriptions are not updated.

 ## The Anatomy of an Axium
 * Action - Is a dumb object that is supplied some data as payload or performs some transformation of state based on its semaphore which is inferred via its type.
 Is the messaging protocol of an axium.